 Acknowledge and Honor Parenting Perspectives and Differences!

 Even with the challenges, it’s an ongoing tradition!
 Our families continue to get together every summer to vacation together.
-How can these families close the gap, ease the conflicts, and increase the understanding?
+How can these families close the gap, ease the conflicts, and increase their understanding?
 What can be done to make intergenerational living and child-rearing, whether in communities or on vacation, a little less challenging?
 And how can you apply these lessons to a family that also deals with similar problems daily?

 First off, recognize the potential reasons for different views around child-rearing.